-You previously applied to this Board for a discharge upgrade and were denied on 31 July 2013.
+You previously applied to this Board for a discharge upgrade and were denied on 18 May 2010.
 The summary of your service remains substantially unchanged from that addressed in the Board's previous decision.

 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included, but were not limited to, your desire for a discharge upgrade so you may provide a better living for yourself and family by seeking better employment and your contentions that you have matured since your discharge.
+These included, but was not limited, your request to upgrade your characterization of service so you can obtain Department of Veterans Affairs benefits.
+You also checked the "PTSD" and "Other Mental Health" box on your application but did not respond to the Board's request for supporting evidence of your claim.
 For purposes of clemency and equity consideration, the Board noted you did not provide supporting documentation describing post-service accomplishments or advocacy letters.

 After thorough review, the Board concluded that your potentially mitigating factors were insufficient to warrant relief.
-Specifically, the Board determined that your misconduct, as evidenced by your three non-judicial punishments and summary court-martial, outweighed these mitigating factors.
-In making this finding, the Board considered the seriousness of your misconduct and found that your conduct showed a complete disregard for military authority and regulations.
-Further, the Board noted that you were given opportunities to correct your conduct deficiencies but chose to continue to commit misconduct; which led to your OTH discharge.
+Specifically, the Board determined that your misconduct, as evidenced by your four non-judicial punishments, outweighed these mitigating factors.
+In making this finding, the Board considered the seriousness of your misconduct and the fact it included a drug offense.
+The Board determined that illegal drug use by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
+The Board also found that your conduct showed a complete disregard for military authority and regulations.
+The Board observed you were given multiple opportunities to correct your conduct deficiencies but chose to continue to commit misconduct; which led to your OTH discharge.
 Your conduct not only showed a pattern of misconduct but was sufficiently pervasive and serious to negatively affect the good order and discipline of your command.
-Finally, absent a material error or injustice, the Board declined to summarily upgrade a discharge solely for the purpose of facilitating veterans' benefits, or enhancing educational or employment opportunities.
+Additionally, the Board noted you provided no evidence, other than your statement, to substantiate your contentions.
+Therefore, the Board determined that the evidence of record did not demonstrate that you were not mentally responsible for your conduct or that you should not be held accountable for your actions.
+Moreover, even if the Board assumed that your misconduct was somehow attributable to any mental health conditions, the Board unequivocally concluded that the severity of your serious misconduct more than outweighed the potential mitigation offered by any mental health conditions.
+Finally, absent a material error or injustice, the Board declined to summarily upgrade a discharge solely for the purpose of facilitating veterans' benefits or enhancing educational or employment opportunities.